ComputerGuyBobbyJ/C_JH_GCD_PROJECT/README.md

 				   "subject_train.txt" and "subject_test.txt"

-		The column names for the numeric data columns are created by adding a prefix of “Average of” to the original source data set column name.
+		The column names for the numeric data columns are created by adding a prefix of “Avg_of_” to the original source data set column name.

 		The data is then merged using: